Generic name: oxybutynin (transdermal) [ OX-i-BUE-ti-nin ]

-Oxytrol (oxybutynin) reduces muscle spasms of the bladder and urinary tract.
+Oxytrol reduces muscle spasms of the bladder and urinary tract.

-Oxytrol transdermal skin patch is used to treat symptoms of overactive bladder, such as frequent or urgent urination, incontinence (urine leakage), and increased nighttime urination.
+Oxytrol transdermal skin patches are used to treat symptoms of overactive bladder such as frequent or urgent urination, incontinence (urine leakage), and increased nighttime urination.

-You should not use Oxytrol if you have uncontrolled glaucoma, a blockage in your stomach or intestines, or if you are unable to urinate.
+You should not use Oxytrol if you have uncontrolled narrow-angle glaucoma, a blockage in your stomach or intestines, or if you are unable to completely empty your bladder.

 Before taking this medicine

-You should not use Oxytrol skin patches if you are allergic to oxybutynin, or if you have:
+You should not use Oxytrol if you are allergic to oxybutynin, or if you have:

-if you have decreased urination or are unable to urinate.
+if you are unable to completely empty your bladder.